Sinus infection symptoms, causes, and when antibiotics are actually needed. Learn the difference between viral and bacterial sinusitis.

 Book a Visit →What Causes Sinus Infections

-Your sinuses are hollow, air-filled cavities located behind your forehead, cheeks, nose, and eyes.
-They are lined with a thin layer of mucus-producing tissue that normally drains freely through small openings into your nasal passages.
-A sinus infection, known medically as sinusitis, develops when these drainage pathways become blocked, allowing mucus to accumulate and creating an environment where viruses or bacteria can thrive.
+Your sinuses are hollow, air-filled spaces behind your forehead, cheeks, nose, and eyes.
+They are lined with a thin layer of mucus-producing tissue.
+Mucus normally drains freely through small openings into your nasal passages.
+A sinus infection (sinusitis) develops when these drainage paths get blocked.
+Mucus then builds up, creating an environment where viruses or bacteria can thrive.

 Understanding what caused your sinusitis matters because it directly influences treatment.
 A sinus infection that started after a week-long cold is far more likely to be viral than one that appeared alongside a dental infection or developed in someone with a history of seasonal allergies.
 Your provider will consider these factors when determining the best course of action.